 Getting Help for Methamphetamine Addiction at Clear Sky Recovery

 If you or someone you love uses methamphetamine, there is help available.
-Treatment works and people do break free from addiction.
+Treatment works, and people do break free from addiction.
 People can and do recover.
 Meth detox isn’t easy; unlike other addictions, there are no medications that can help someone get through a methamphetamine detox.
 However, at Clear Sky Ibogaine, we can help you.
-Our innovative ibogaine treatment will help you to get to the root of your addiction and you will avoid a painful withdrawal period.
+Our innovative ibogaine treatment will help you to get to the root of your addiction, and you will avoid a painful withdrawal period.
 Our experienced staff is waiting for you at our facility in Cancun, Mexico.
 Contact us today.
 We are ready to answer all of your questions and we want to help you take the first steps on a new and healthier life that is free from dependence on methamphetamine.
 We can’t wait to hear from you.
 Call us now.